A question so often asked by people with sight problems is 'What's that?'

 followed closely by 'Where is it?'

-up to recently the only way to find out was to find someone who could describe
+Until recently the only way to find out was to find someone who could describe

 the item or environment to the person but now there are several apps and